-Thanks to our Digital, Media & Technology leadership in Italy, we increasingly often advise on complex legal arising through technological developments applied to Life Sciences (for example, from wearables for diagnostics to those supporting disabled persons, to remote medical assistance mobile applications, 3D printers of medical devices and cellular tissues, as well as the growing role of biotechnology in the development of medicines).
+Thanks to our Digital, Media & Technology leadership in Italy, we increasingly often advise on complex legal issues arising through technological developments applied to Life Sciences (for example, from wearables for diagnostics to those supporting disabled persons, to remote medical assistance mobile applications, 3D printers of medical devices and cellular tissues, as well as the growing role of biotechnology in the development of medicines).

 Our Life Sciences practice group comprises lawyers (some focusing exclusively on Life Sciences and with multi-year experience in the industry) who are able to provide multidisciplinary and integrated legal assistance, ensuring a systematic and at the same time innovative, flexible and pragmatic approach to matters.
 This is also possible thanks to our lawyers’ knowledge of the Life Sciences sector’s driving factors and peculiarities, its business and operational models, and of the whole production and distribution cycles of pharmaceutical products and relevant services.